• Skip to primary navigation

-The condition has been associated with genetics, use of footwear in childhood, obesity, and several other factors.
+The condition has been associated with genetics, early shoe-wearing in childhood, obesity, and several other factors.

 There are two main types of flat feet: flexible and rigid.